z-shell/zsh-navigation-tools/README.md

 to ~/.zshrc.

-To avoid typing of the minus sign "-" the files can be simlinked to non-sign versions (zsh code):
+To avoid typing of the minus sign "-" no-sign version can be simlinked (zsh code):

 ```zsh
 cd /usr/share/zsh/site-functions/